MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 </form>
 ```

+> Text inputs can also have a value attribute.
+E.G. `value="Daniel"`.
+This is useful for when you want to set the value manually

 Here's how we'd write an event handler that also responds to the event by logging the value of the name field to the console:

 ```javascript